vishal-dembla/Boolean-Builder-for-Naukri/README.md

-# EZ Boolean Builder for Naukri Recruiters
+# Easy Boolean Builder for Naukri Recruiters

 A simple tool to build clean Boolean search queries for Naukri.